Lethargian/Semantha-Data-Journo-Final-Project/README.md

 6. What percentage of service requests have been addressed?
 7. What percentage of service requests remain open?

-## Q1 - Has the number of service requests increased or decreased?
+## Q1 - What year had the most services requests?

 1. split the DATETIMEINT into two separate columns
   * duplicate the column